 Playboy

-According to Hugh Hefner, he chose a bunny to be the symbol of the media and lifestyle company because of its sexual connotation.
-Despite this reason, the logo doesn’t appear to be too erotic to appear in the company’s visual assets.
+According to Hugh Hefner, he chose a bunny as the symbol of the media and lifestyle company because of its sexual connotations.
+Despite this, the logo doesn’t seem too erotic to use in the company’s visual assets.
+Its whimsical yet sophisticated design makes it versatile, appearing equally well on magazine covers, merchandise, and branding assets.